Microsoft Flight Simulator (2020 video game): Development

 Neumann said there is a pilot shortage crisis, and he felt the simulation would "create a funnel" for future pilots.
 On CNN, he said: When you meet pilots a lot of them that say 'you know what? -- my interest in this whole thing started with Microsoft Flight Sim many years ago'.
 Some people choose that as a career, and we do hope to inspire this new generation.
 Ever since we showed our trailer we've been called by almost every airplane manufacturer and they all tell us there's a pilot crisis, but for us it's about priority-setting.
 We're excited about making a sim, and if we can help with the pilot crisis in some shape or form - we'll try when the time is right."

-Regarding the aircraft 3D scanning technology, Asobo recalled that, although scanning saves more time and simplifies the work, scanning an aircraft can take a full day, depending on the size.
-The cockpit barely takes an hour.
-The accuracy of the aircraft were later checked by veteran pilots.
+Regarding the aircraft 3D scanning technology, Asobo recalled that, although scanning saves time and simplifies the work, scanning an aircraft can take a full day, depending on its size.
+Veteran pilots checked and ensured the accuracy of the aircraft models after scanning.
 Neumann met with Meteoblue, a Swiss company, to incorporate their realistic, real-time, and worldwide weather data into the product.
 To port realistic weather, the Earth is divided into 250 million boxes, and meteorological and climatological data are embedded in them.
 Further layers of data are placed higher up in the skies to the stratosphere.
-Using data of the forces on the weather at of each location, Meteoblue's system created a set of mathematical equations incorporated in the game which forecast weather conditions.
+Using data of the forces on the weather at each location, Meteoblue's system created a set of mathematical equations incorporated in the game that forecast weather conditions.

 A team of audio directors, designers, and recordists were in charge of the audio incorporated into Flight Simulator.
 The team worked with a pilot who provided the aircraft.
 They had a tight schedule of two and a half hours per day; they managed to record three planes per day.
 30 aircraft types and five turbofans were recorded using Sennheiser and Audix microphones to record the audio.
 A Shure VP88 was used to record propeller sounds.
 To record cockpit sounds, a small portable rig was used that recorded in quadraphonic and ambisonic sound formats at the same time.
 Biome systems were used to create soundscapes for different environments and times on Earth.
 All of these recordings were recorded using Audiokinetic Wwise.
 The Azure Cognitive Services plays a role in improving the pilot and ATC automated dialogue: they built a universal text-to-speech model using 3,000 hours of data to achieve naturalness in dialogue, and used pre-built as well as volunteer-submitted audio in order to give different accents to ATCs of different regions.